A Framework for Non-Gaussian Functional Integrals with Applications to Quantum Field Theory and Number Theory: Quadratic-type integrators

-Symplectic integrators are constructed from skew-Hermitian $\Omega_\mathrm{B}$.
-To emphasize the skew-Hermitian nature of $\Omega_\mathrm{B}$, we will change notation $z\rightarrow\eta$ in this context but stress that $\eta$ is \emph{not} Grassmann.
-The notation $\eta$ is only meant to remind of the underlying skew symmetry.
+To emphasize the skew nature of $\Omega_\mathrm{B}$, we will change notation $z\rightarrow\eta$ in this subsection but stress that $\eta$ is \emph{not} Grassmann: The notation $\eta$ is only meant to remind of the underlying skew symmetry.
+That being said, the pair $(\eta,\mathcal{D}\eta)$ models $1$-forms in the skew-Gaussian context in contrast to the model of vectors by $(z,\mathcal{D}z)$ in the Gaussian context.